IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/8-logdna-openshift.md

 1. Log in to your OpenShift cluster with `oc`, instructions are [here](https://github.com/nheidloff/openshift-on-ibm-cloud-workshops/blob/master/2-deploying-to-openshift/documentation/1-prereqs.md#step-2-get-our-access-token-for-the-oc-cli)

-2. Create an OpenShift project
+2. Create an OpenShift project for LogDNA and adjust permissions

    ```
    $ oc adm new-project --node-selector='' ibm-observe